-The itconfigure utility now creates and deploys the secure configuration domain, writing files into the OrbixInstallDir/etc/bin, OrbixInstallDir/etc/log, and OrbixInstallDir/var directories.
+The itconfigure utility now creates and deploys the secure configuration domain, writing files into the OrbixInstallDir/etc/bin, OrbixInstallDir/etc/domain, OrbixInstallDir/etc/log, and OrbixInstallDir/var directories.

 If the configuration domain is created successfully, you should see a Summary window with a message similar to that shown in Figure 8.